kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-28-gulp-tutorial-11-production-build-server-and-jekyll.markdown

 date: 2014-10-28T07:30:00+02:00
 author: "Stefan Imhoff"
 og_image: "/assets/images/artikel/gulp-tutorial-11.jpg"
-description: "Gulp.js tutorial: How to write the production task for Jekyll and BrowserSync"
+description: "The ultimative tutorial and guide for Gulp.js: How to write the production task for Jekyll and BrowserSync."
 categories:
 - Code
 tags: